isomerpages/sportsg-corp/media-centre/media-release/_posts/2018-07-01-post-Bukit Canberra.md

 Bukit Canberra will have facilities by Sport Singapore (SportSG), Ministry of Health (MOH), National Healthcare Group Polyclinics (NHGP), National Environment Agency (NEA) and National Parks Board (NParks).
 With inputs from National Heritage Board (NHB), Bukit Canberra will also highlight the heritage of the area.

 **Greenery and Heritage**

-The development and landscaping of Bukit Canberra is shaped around the existing terrain, and retains and highlights the hilly characteristics and lush vegetation.
+<br>The development and landscaping of Bukit Canberra is shaped around the existing terrain, and retains and highlights the hilly characteristics and lush vegetation.
 More trees and shrubs will be planted throughout the entire site and be integrated with the various facilities to enhance the existing greenery and biodiversity, thereby allowing users to enjoy the hub’s features in a natural setting while at the same time bringing them closer to flora and fauna.

 ![](/images/Media%20Centre/Media%20Release/2018/July/Bukit%20Canberra_Therapeutic%20Gardens.jpeg)
 _Artist impression of the Therapeutic Gardens_